C919 VMT

 Fuel

-Fuel pump control, crossfeed valve, jettison system, APU fuel feed, fuel quantity indication, FQMS
+Fuel pump control, crossfeed valve, APU fuel feed, fuel quantity indication, FQMS

 ATA 29